JHU-PL-Lab/www-fpse/coding.md

     `linter:lint` will refresh the lint data based on the latest compiled version of your code.
 In addition, control-space should auto-complete.

 **vim**
-:   If you use `vim`, my condolances.
-It was my main editor 40 years ago and it now hopelessly out of date.
-Still, if you have been brainwashed to believe it is actually a decent editor, type shell command `opam user-setup install` after doing the above  default `opam` install to set up syntax highlighting, tab completion, displaying types, etc. See [here](https://github.com/ocaml/merlin/blob/master/vim/merlin/doc/merlin.txt) for some dense documentation.
+:   If you use `vim`, my condolances as it is woefully behind the times in spite of many band-aids added over the years.
+Still, if you have been brainwashed to believe it is good, type shell command `opam user-setup install` after doing the above  default `opam` install to set up syntax highlighting, tab completion, displaying types, etc. See [here](https://github.com/ocaml/merlin/blob/master/vim/merlin/doc/merlin.txt) for some dense documentation.

 **emacs**
 :   See vim.
-Confession: I still use emacs.
+Confession: I still use emacs a bit but am trying to wean myself.
+35-year-old habits die hard.

-### Other OCaml Resources
+### Real World OCaml

-* [Real World OCaml](https://dev.realworldocaml.org/index.html) has recently been updated to a new edition and contains very nice tutorial descriptions of some of the newer features and also uses Jane Street's Base extensively.
+* The [Real World OCaml](https://dev.realworldocaml.org/index.html) book has recently been updated to a new edition.
+* It documents many of the extensions we will be using, `Core` for example, and we will be referencing several of the chapters for various lecture topics.